elouangrimm/zapp/README.md

 # zapp

-A Chrome extension to remove deleted elements.
+A Chrome extension to remove deleted elements, in a stuningly half finished Material You theme.

-FOrked from Click To Remove Element.
+Forked from Click To Remove Element.